pockethost/pockethost/development.md

 **Edit `/etc/hosts`**

 You need at least 3 host entries.
-One for the main domain, one for the database that tracks everything (the main pockethost.io db), and one (or more) for any instances you want to create an test.
+One for the main domain, one for the database that tracks everything (the main pockethost.io db), and one (or more) for any instances you want to create a test.
 Wildcarding is not supported in `/etc/hosts`, so you have to make a manual entry for any PB instance you want to create and test.
 See `.etc-hosts-sample` for details.

 ```
 127.0.0.1 pockethost.local                      # The main domain